frankframework/frank-manual/docs/source/advancedDevelopment/dockerDevel/deployingAppServer.rst

 ..
 WARNING::

-   From release 9.0 onwards, you also have to include the database driver, see :ref:`deployingDatabaseDriver`.
-It should be in directory ``/usr/local/tomcat/lib``, but keep in mind that this directory already has files in the image provided by the maintainers of the Frank!Framework.
+   From release 9.0 onwards, database libraries are no longer in the standard Docker image.
+See :ref:`deployingDatabaseDriver` for more explanation.
+If you use the standard image to derive a customer-specific image, then add the library in ``/usr/local/tomcat/lib``.
+Keep in mind that this directory already contains other files, so do not make this directory a volume.
+You can also leave it to the customer to add the database driver.
+Make ``/opt/frank/resources`` a volume and have the library in that directory.

 File ``resources.yml`` is still mapped as a volume (``/opt/frank/resources``) to allow the customer to configure external resources.
 This explains why it is useful not to put ``resources.yml`` in ``/opt/frank/configurations`` - doing so would make it more difficult to include configurations in a Docker image without doing so for ``resources.yml``.